PSD2 - Strong Customer Authentication: how does it affect you?

 But in most cases, you will need to apply SCA to the transactions made in your online shop.
 It may sound a tat complicated, but there are very simple solutions out there.
 Two of the more popular ways to comply with the PDS2 requirements are by applying 3-D Secure to your transactions or having customers pay with Apple Pay.
 All you need is an acquirer and a payment gateway who offer these services and it can be set up in no time.

 Become SCA-Compliant with 3-D Secure

 One way to comply with the new SCA rules is by using 3-D Secure in your online store.
-3-D Secure is a term covering Visa’s Verified by Visa and Mastercard’s Mastercard SecureCode.
+3-D Secure is a term covering Visa’s Visa Secure (formerly known as Verified by Visa) and Mastercard’s Mastercard SecureCode.

 With 3-D Secure, an extra step in the authentication process is added, so that you end up using two of the above mention three criteria.
 3-D Secure uses the “something the customer know”, often by asking for the CVV code on the payment card, and the “something the customer has”, by sending a one-time code to the customer’s phone or by email.
 This one-time code is then entered in a pop-up or in-frame window looking something like this:

 3-D Secure is not only good because it makes you SCA-compliant.
 It also entails what is called the liability shift, meaning that as soon as an online store owner tries to apply 3-D Secure on a transaction, he can no longer be liable in case of fraud - this is a pretty great deal!
 Read more about 3-D Secure here.